braune-digital/BrauneDigitalPitcherBundle/README.md

     braune_digital_pitcher.satellite_name: YOU_ARE_FREE_TO_CHOOSE_A_NAME // for example: Projekt1
 ```

 After that step you are ready to use the pitcher client.
+For testing your configuration you can use the pitcher:send_message command.

 ## Using the client service